 In summary, this Sketch Plan provides two coordinated design alternatives for transforming the subject Properties - i.e., 7121 Wisconsin Avenue, the West Side Properties, the Farm Women's Cooperative Market and, potentially, Parking Lot 24 and Parking Lot 10 - in a manner that fulfills the vision and recommendations of the Sector Plan for this prominent location in the Wisconsin Avenue Corridor, Bethesda Row and, potentially, the Eastern Greenway districts.
 Under both alternatives, the proposed Project will provide new multi-family residential buildings with ground floor retail, below-grade parking, and related site amenities that will provide desirable new transit-accessible housing options in the CBD.
-At the same time, for the Farm Women's Cooperative Market, both alternatives will allow the Applicants to facilitate the creation of a new "civic green"-like space that will become a new activity center for all of Bethesda.
+At the same time, for the Farm Women's Cooperative Market, the Sketch Plan will facilitate the rehabilitation of the historic resource and the creation of a new open space that will become a new activity center for all of Bethesda.
 Finally, in the event that it becomes possible to implement Option A, the Project will also allow the existing County surface parking lots to be converted into the Eastern Greenway.
 For all of these reasons, the Project presents a rare and exciting opportunity to simultaneously advance multiple Sector Plan objectives for multiple sites and Districts in a coordinated manner, and the Applicants look forward to working with the Planning Department and related agencies to refine the details of the Project over the coming months.